Cagot

 Cagot allies

-An appeal by the Cagots to Pope Leo X in 1514 was successful, and he published a papal bull in 1515, instructing that the Cagots be treated "with kindness, in the same way as the other believers."
-Still, little changed, as most local authorities ignored the bull.[60]
+An appeal by the Cagots to Pope Leo X in 1514 was successful, with a papal rescript issued in 1515, instructing that the Cagots be treated "with kindness, in the same way as the other believers."
+Still, little changed, as most local authorities ignored the bull.[44]

 Through many of the centuries Cagots in France and Spain came under the protection and jurisdiction of the church.Template:Sfnp In 1673, the Ursúa lords of the municipality of Baztán advocated the recognition of the local Cagots as natural residents of the Baztán.Template:Sfnp Also in the 17th century Jean-Baptiste Colbert officially freed Cagots in France from their servitude to parish churches and from restrictions placed upon them, though in practicality nothing changed.Template:Sfnp